-Do no place heavy objects on the rear window shelf.
+Do not place heavy objects on the rear window shelf.
 These objects can become dangerous projectiles in the event of sudden braking.
 Always secure large or heavy objects with the seat belts.

-Please note that the flap in the rear seat is intended only for light loads such as skis, wood etc.
+Please note that the flap in the rear seat is intended only for light loads such as skis, wood, etc.

-Max. length of load 6 1/2 ft = 2 m.
+Max. length of load $6\frac{1}{2}$ ft = 2 m.

-Max. weight of load 33 lbs. = 15 kg.
+Max. weight of load 33 lbs = 15 kg.

 Take care when loading/unloading the vehicle.
 Always turn off the engine and apply the parking brake.
 Place automatic transmission gear shift selector in position P (Park).

 This will prevent accidental movement of the gear shift selector to position D (Drive).

 pg.
-47 Rear/side view mirrors
+47 Rear view mirror, Side-view mirrors, Power mirrors